mattdesl/tiny-artblocks/docs/tips.md

-# Always Optimize the Lowest Hanging Fruit
+# Optimize the Lowest Hanging Fruit

 Usually in a script there is a single source that is causing most of the bytes, such as the set of hex code palettes (see next tip).